 On August 20, Lisa Feyereison, of Crow Village, and David G. Diehl, of Aniak, submitted Special Action Request FSA15-17.
-They requested that the Board "take action necessary to assume management of Coho Salmon to provide reasonable certainty that (1) the established Coho Salmon escapement goal within the Federal management unit will be achieved and; (2) that reasonable opportunity and priority use of subsistence salmon resources necessary to meet customary subsistence needs throughout the watershed per ANILCA Section 804 occurs."
-The proponents stated that because of the restrictions placed on the Chinook Salmon fishery earlier in the summer by State and Federal in-season managers, it was important that subsistence users be given opportunity to harvest Coho Salmon to make up for the low numbers of Chinook Salmon they were allowed to harvest.
+They requested that the Board "take action necessary to assume management of Coho Salmon to provide reasonable certainty that (1) the established Coho Salmon escapement goal within the Federal management unit will be achieved, and (2) that reasonable opportunity and priority use of subsistence salmon resources necessary to meet customary subsistence needs throughout the watershed per ANILCA Section 804 occurs."
+The proponents stated that it was important that subsistence users be given opportunity to harvest Coho Salmon to make up for the low numbers of Chinook Salmon they were allowed to harvest earlier in the season due to restrictions by State and Federal in-season managers.
 Additionally, the proponents stated that it was likely that the Coho Salmon escapement goal would not be achieved in the Kwethluk River.
-In 2015, action on FSA15-17 was deferred based on State action that temporarily suspended commercial fishing in the Kuskokwim River after August 10 because Coho Salmon escapements at weir projects were below average (ADF&G 2015, FSB 2016).
+Action on FSA15-17 was deferred based on State action that temporarily suspended commercial fishing in the Kuskokwim River after August 10 because Coho Salmon escapements at weir projects were below average (ADF&G 2015, FSB 2016).